 Thane Krios is attempting to atone for a lifetime as an assassin, so despite good intentions he may not count as "good."
 He has absolutely no compunction about killing villainous wrongdoers and is introduced when he kills a crime lord and then prays for forgiveness.

 Kasumi Goto is a master thief.
 That's literally the only negative thing you can say about her.
-She's nice (very sympathetic to the other characters, particularlyJack,) kind (saved a little girl from slavers,) friendly, and sociable, with her input on morally ambiguous decisions showing high morals.
+She's nice (very sympathetic to the other characters, particularlyJack), kind (saved a little girl from slavers), friendly, and sociable, with her input on morally ambiguous decisions showing high morals.
 She's also a devastating Glass Cannon that uses stealth to stab enemies in the back, so skilled that Spectres consider her a Worthy Opponent and when mocked about her dead lover she goes into a quiet rage before taking out a crime king's invincible gunship.
 And the thieving part?
 Turns out she's now doing it from casinos and giving the proceeds to war victims.
+You can stop her, but letting her proceed is the paragon option.

 The Expanded Universe anime film Paragon Lost portrays James Vega as a young, idealistic soldier - but a highly effective commando leading his squad against mercenaries and racers.
 By the events of Mass Effect 3, he has a slightly darker persona, but still remains loyal to the mission of saving humanity and the rest of the galaxy.